 Due to sparse direct trial evidence on the effect of weight loss interventions on health outcomes (KQ1), we present observational evidence to contextualize our results (Appendix A).
-There is little evidence to suggest that intentional weight loss among those who are overweight, especially those with BMIs less than 28 kg/m2, is associated with decreased mortality.349-353 Intentional weight loss among those who are obese may lead to a small decrease in mortality risk, although the literature is conflicting, especially for men and individuals without obesity-related comorbidities.354-356 The literature is scant and limited on the effects of intentional weight loss on other outcomes such as CVD and cancer.^{357, 358}
+There is little evidence to suggest that intentional weight loss among those who are overweight, especially those with BMIs less than 28 kg/m2, is associated with decreased mortality.
+The intentional weight loss among those who have obesity may lead to a small decrease in mortality risk, although the literature is conflicting, especially for men and individuals without obesity-related comorbidities.
+The literature is scant and limited on the effects of intentional weight loss on other outcomes such as CVD and cancer.
+The intentional weight loss on other outcomes such as CVD and cancer.

-In people who undergo bariatric surgery, there are significant improvements in diabetes,^{359, 360} sleep apnea,^{360, 361} QOL,362 depression,363 and pain and physical function.364 Data on long-term health outcomes, such as mortality, cardiovascular disease, and cancer, are still lacking.
-However, the amount of weight loss that occurs with weight loss surgery is much greater than what can usually be achieved with behavior-based weight loss interventions, and only people with severe obesity or obesity with comorbidities are candidates for bariatric surgery.
-In addition, there are metabolic changes that occur after surgery, independent of weight loss, that could contribute to improvements in health outcomes among those who undergo surgery.365
+In persons who undergo bariatric surgery, there are significant improvements in diabetes, sleep apnea, QOL, depression, and pain and physical function.
+Data on long-term health outcomes, such as mortality, CVD, and cancer, are still lacking.
+However, the amount of weight loss that occurs with weight loss surgery is much greater than what can usually be achieved with behavior-based weight loss interventions, and only persons with severe obesity or obesity with comorbidities are candidates for bariatric surgery.
+In addition, there are metabolic changes that occur after surgery, independent of weight loss, that could contribute to improvements in health outcomes among those who undergo surgery.